chenaciousD/blabla/content/posts/2010-19-08---The-Freshest-Burger-at-your-Fingertips.md

 ## The Ask

 [Creator](http://creator.rest), an SF based startup disrupting the fast food industry asked frog to design a native iOS mobile ordering and burger customization application that showcased the power of its revolutionary machine.
+(Note: The machine itself was designed by noted automotive designer, Per Selvaag).

 ## The Process

 The frog team was comprised of interaction designers, visual designers and strategists who collaborated over a period of 10 weeks to design the MVP version of Creator's mobile ordering app.
 My role on the team included:
 - Key client workshop facilitation and alignment meetings
-- Product requirements documentation
+- Product requirements documentation and prioritization
 - Copywriting and content strategy
 - Contribute to interaction model and signature moments
 - Engagement contracting, scoping and investment documentation